-You don’t need to go to the North Pole.
-You can find materials to make these Santa crafts for kids in your home.
+No need to go to the North Pole.
+Find materials to make these Santa crafts for kids in your home.
 Soon you will find this jolly fellow reminding you of Christmas cheer.

 We have questions for you to answer in the introductions of each craft.
 Scroll down to find the answers.

 A lot of the Santa crafts for kids use recycled materials!

 Cut a piece 2 1/2 by 7 inches of paper for the shirt.
 Also, cut a triangle from red paper.
 The base is 7 inches, the sides are 5 inches and from the base to the point is 3 1/2 inches.
 With a glue stick, glue the paper to the toilet roll.

 Glue the side of the hat together.
 Glue the hat to the top of the paper roll.
 Your points on the bottom will overlap some.